simonrose121/phd/_posts/2016-11-18-programming-paradigms.md

 - [Bee-bots]({{ site.baseurl }}{% post_url 2016-11-05-beebots %})
 - [ToonTalk]({{ site.baseurl }}{% post_url 2016-11-04-toontalk %})

+NOTE: Not sure about this, do all of these have state?

 *Imperative*

 - [Scratch]({{ site.baseurl }}{% post_url 2016-11-02-scratch %})